 SINGAPORE — There was much talk about Joanne Peh’s nude sex scene with Jeff Chou in Last Madame, the first Mediacorp drama to be rated M18 (you’ll only get to watch it on streaming platform Toggle).
 But that’s not the scene you need to worry about with regard to its “mature” content.

-In case you’re squeamish about gore, I have a Public Service Announcement to get out of the way before you carry on reading this review: 14 minutes into the first episode, with no warning whatsoever, you are treated to a shot of AN ARM BEING CHOPPED OFF A CORPSE WHILE BLOOD SPLATTERS ON THE WALLS.
-And I mean that you see the “elbow” and “flesh” that is being hacked at.
+In case you’re squeamish about gore, I have a Public Service Announcement to get out of the way: 14 minutes into the first episode, with no warning whatsoever, you are treated to a scene of AN ARM BEING CHOPPED OFF A CORPSE WHILE BLOOD SPLATTERS ON THE WALLS.
+And I mean that you see the “elbow” and “flesh” that is being repeatedly hacked at.
 Not even shows like The Walking Dead and Game of Thrones spring such graphic images on you with no context.

 I’m not against the depiction of violence when the story calls for it.
 There is another memorable scene where Brandon Wong (who usually acts on Channel 8) grinds a knife into a character that he’s torturing, and the violence really adds to the story and sheds light on characters in that case.

 I have to say right off the bat that I laud Mediacorp’s attempt at making an edgy drama with daring scenes and high production value that would never be aired on free-to-air television.
 But the characters and storylines in Last Madame, produced by Ochre Pictures, still leave much to be desired.

 Last Madame is framed early on by a whodunnit structure as Fung Lan (Joanne Peh) is investigated by police as a suspect in a couple of murder cases.
 But this structure is abruptly abandoned later on for a baffling subplot involving the pursuit of a Japanese spy.

 The cast of Last Madame does an admirable job with the script that was given to them.